 There are a lot of parasites out there.
-Some estimates suggest that as many as half of all the species on earth live inside—and feed off—other species.
-One new study published online (which hasn't been peer reviewed yet) argues that the parasitoid wasps might be the largest single group of animals—a title generally thought to be held by beetles.
+Some estimates suggest that as many as half of all the species on Earth live inside and feed off other species.
+A 2018 study published in the journal BMC Ecology argues that the parasitoid wasps might be the largest single group of animals—a title generally thought to be held by beetles.

 Practically every species has its own set of parasites, and even parasites have parasites.
 In many cases, a parasite's host is little more than a habitat where it can eat and breed.
-But some parasites have gone a step further, evolving ways to manipulate their hosts in ways that give the parasite a better shot at growing up and spreading its young far and wide.
+But some parasites have gone a step further, evolving to manipulate their hosts in ways that give the parasite a better shot at reaching maturity and spreading its young far and wide.
 Their methods can be as deliciously gross as the worst imaginings of horror movie screenwriters.
-Here are 10 examples to inspire new terrors of the silver screen.
+Here are 11 examples.

 A female Sacculina carcini starts its life like any other barnacle—as a tiny planktonic baby floating free in the ocean.
 But unlike your average barnacle, when she drifts onto a crab she doesn't just settle down and become a warty bump riding on its shell.
 Instead, she burrows into the crab and grows until she infiltrates every crevice of the crab's body.
 This can take years, but eventually she's big enough to inflate her bulbous reproductive structures through the crab's abdomen so microscopic males of her species can fertilize her eggs.
 Once that happens, her crabby host stops molting and growing; all it does is eat and take care of its parasite.
 Her babies are incubated inside the crab's abdomen, and since part of her is inside the crab's brain by now, she also hijacks its egg-caring behaviors—even male crabs nurture them—to aerate and disperse thousands of her own future mind-controlling brood.